 Wireless Internet access points are available at all library branches.
 To use our wireless network, simply register with staff at our circulation counter using your library membership card.
 You will be provided with a permanent username and password which you can then use to go online.

 Free wireless access is available during library hours of operation.
 There are no time restrictions.
 Electrical outlets are limited at some of our older facilities, so we recommend bringing a fully-charged battery for your laptop.

 The Library gratefully acknowledges the financial support of the Government of Canada in the delivery of computer and Internet resources through Industry Canada Community Access Program grants.
 The Library has been the recipient of numerous grants since the late 1990s which have allowed for the purchase of computer and peripheral equipment, workstations, assistive devices for the visually impaired and, most recently, wireless infrastructure.

 Many resources are available throughout the County to all residents.
 Books and materials dealing with our towns’ histories and local families have been collected at all branches.
 Special collections are maintained in Selkirk by the North Erie Shore Historical Society, in Dunnville by the Dunnville District Heritage Association, and in Jarvis by dedicated volunteers.
 These special collections can be viewed by appointment.

-The Dunnville District Heritage Association are on site at the Dunnville Branch on Tuesdays and Wednesdays from 10a.m. to 1p.m.
-February through November and by appointment year round.
+The Dunnville District Heritage Association volunteers are on site at the Dunnville Branch by appointment.
 For more information about the Dunnville District Heritage Association, visit their website.